Ellis Ludwig-Leone is a composer and songwriter active in New York City.

-Ellis has written for a wide variety of ensembles, including ACME, Alabama Symphony Orchestra, Brooklyn Youth Chorus, Colorado Music Festival Orchestra, Decoda, Fifth House Ensemble, Hotel Elefant, Indianapolis Symphony Orchestra, JACK Quartet, Metropolis Ensemble, and wild UP.
-He was the 2015 Composer-In-Residence for the Alabama Symphony, and has been a recipient of residencies from The MacDowell Colony, Banff Centre for the Arts, and the Við Djúpið festival in Iceland.
+In addition to his work with San Fermin, Ludwig-Leone has written for a wide variety of ensembles and soloists, including ACME, Alabama Symphony Orchestra, Brooklyn Youth Chorus, Colorado Music Festival Orchestra, Decoda, Fifth House Ensemble, Hotel Elefant, Indianapolis Symphony Orchestra, JACK Quartet, NOW Ensemble, Metropolis Ensemble, Roomful of Teeth, wild Up, and harpist Lavinia Meijer.
+He was named the 2015 Composer-In-Residence for the Alabama Symphony Orchestra, and is a recipient of residencies from The MacDowell Colony, Banff Centre for the Arts, and the Við Djúpið music festival in Iceland.

-Upon graduating from Yale University in 2011, Ellis worked as a musical assistant for the composer Nico Muhly.
-Born in Rhode Island and raised in rural Massachusetts, Ellis currently lives in Prospect Heights, Brooklyn.
+Upon graduating from Yale University in 2011, Ludwig-Leone worked as a musical assistant for the composer Nico Muhly.
+Born in Rhode Island and raised in rural Massachusetts, he currently lives in Prospect Heights, Brooklyn.

 New York City Ballet Orchestra

 Sonsick (official Video)